tashian/multiverse/README.md

-# multiverse: Generative art with Photoshop
+# multiverse: Generative art with Adobe Photoshop

-Multiverse is a collection of Photoshop scripts for making generative art, created by Carl Tashian and Petra Cortright for the 10th edition of Rhizome's [Seven on Seven](https://rhizome.org/sevenonseven/) event at the New Museum in NYC.
+Multiverse is a collection of Adobe Photoshop scripts for making generative art, created by Carl Tashian and Petra Cortright for the 10th edition of Rhizome's [Seven on Seven](https://rhizome.org/sevenonseven/) event at the New Museum in NYC.